hughobrien/psu-constitution/README.md

 	7. Parliamentary language shall be observed throughout the hustings.

-39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the Electoral and Referendum Board within 48 hours of such a complaint being lodged by any full member or the candidate or their nominee.
-Any complaint against the conduct or administration of the election should be received by the returning officer before the start of the count.
+39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the ERB within forty-eight hours of such a complaint being lodged by any full member or the candidate or their nominee.
+Any complaint against the conduct or administration of the election should be received by the Returning Officer before the start of the count.

-40. The Electoral and Referenda Board shall have the power to discipline or disqualify any member of the Union who:
+40. The ERB shall have the power to discipline or disqualify any member of the Union who:

-	1. Breaks the election or referendum regulations
+	1. Breaks the election or referendum regulations.

-	2. Obstructs members of the Electoral and Referenda Board in furtherance of their duties
+	2. Obstructs members of the ERB in furtherance of their duties.

-	3. Disobeys a legitimate instruction from the Electoral and Referenda Board
+	3. Disobeys a legitimate instruction from the ERB.

-	4. Obstructs a candidate or a candidate’s agent or members of a referendum campaign in their campaigning for an election or referendum
+	4. Obstructs a candidate or a candidate’s agent or members of a referendum campaign in their campaigning for an election or referendum.

-	5. Publishes defamatory material
+	5. Publishes defamatory material.

-41. Disciplinary powers of the Electoral and Referenda Board shall be:
+41. Disciplinary powers of the ERB shall be:

 	1. Public reprimand